intel/mlir-extensions/docs/rfcs/XeGPU.md

 User must use legal sg_map value for the WI data distribution for certain operations on PVC and ARC.
 It includes load_nd/store_nd, load/store with chunk_size, and DPAS.

 ## Rules of sg_map setting for load and store on PVC and ARC
-User must use for the WI data distribution of 2d block load and store to work with DPAS on PVC.
+The WI data distribution requires the following sg_map for the 2D block load and store to work with DPAS on PVC.
 Not using the sg_map value defined here leads to undefined behavior.
 ```mlir
 # assert (wi_layout[0] x wi_layout[1] == subgroup_size) // PVC subgroup_size = 16
 For matrix A load